Ride Leader Guidelines

 - Check the parking lot to make sure all vehicles have someone with them - Use the signup column for license numbers or windshield markers distributed while signing up.

-- Send the ride sheets via e-mail to email@example.com.
-This must been done within 48 HOURS of you ride!
-Be sure that anyone volunteering as Assistant Ride Leader gets credit.
+- Post ride statistics to the website.
+This must be done within 48 HOURS of your ride!
+Be sure that anyone volunteering as assistant ride leader gets credit.
 File the hard copy in your ride leader binder back folder for the entire season.
-Report the number of non-members AND THEIR NAMES on your ride so we can track total participation in all BCC rides.
-Individual non members rode enough in 2013 to place in the top 10 in club mileage, so we want to keep member records accurate.
+Report the number of non-members on your ride so we can track total participation in all BCC rides.
+Individual non-members ride enough to place in the top 10 in club mileage, so we want to keep member records accurate.

-- Back-Check the route if the missing don’t show when you are ready to leave.
+- Back-check the route if the missing has not returned when you are ready to leave.

 9. IN CASE OF ACCIDENTS

-- Any accident involving a Motorist should have a police presence.
-Our bikes cost as much as a car.
+- Any accident involving a motorist should have a police presence.
+Our bikes can cost as much as a car.

-- The Ride Leader must contact persons known to the rider at the number provided on the sign-up sheet or by accessing the injured's phone for ICE or home numbers.
+- The ride leader must contact persons known to the rider at the number provided on the Sign-in Sheet or by accessing the injured's phone for emergency contacts or home numbers.

 - Take photos of the accident scene to document occurrences.